Feyerabend/vm/metcalfe/README.md

 I've given an attempt at creating a machine from the above description in `met.py` and `calfe.py`.
 The former `met.py` translate a program in the language above to a corresponding binary.
-The the latter `calfe.py` interpret the program and applies a given formula as a string.
-It can be altered to a more productive program by changing the characters to be recognized into tokens instead (using arrays e.g.).
+The the latter `calfe.py` interpret the program and applies a given formula as an array.

 ### run